 The official release also stated that evidence shows that at least for hand washing, plain soap and water is as effective as antibacterial soap when used correctly.

 Of course, disinfecting surfaces is important, especially when it comes to surfaces touched by raw meat.
 Other types of household cleaning also require a little more power than traditional soap and water.
-Unfortunately, exposure to disinfecting household cleaners can damage the bacterial balance on the skin.
-I’ve been using effective natural alternatives (like this recipe) for years in place of harsh disinfectants.
+Still, to respect the levels of healthy bacteria in our home, I use any disinfectant sparingly.

 Castile Soap and Vinegar Are Not Friends